 Metris Arts Consulting works with a range of clients from across the country and internationally, including philanthropic foundations, government agencies (local to federal), and arts and community development nonprofits.
 We view our clients as close partners and seek out collaborations with critical learners doing innovative and interesting work.

-Our major clients and research sponsors to date include Artspace, Bush Foundation, Cedar Riverside Neighborhood Revitalization Program/Bedlam Theatre, the City of Carlsbad, CA, theÂ City of Minneapolis, Community Partnership for Arts and Culture (CPAC), Hennepin Theatre Trust, Hivos, the Hong Kong Institute of Contemporary Culture, LINC, Lincoln Institute of Land Policy, LISC, Markusen Economic Research, Mt.
+Our major clients and research sponsors to date include Artspace, Bush Foundation, Cedar Riverside Neighborhood Revitalization Program/Bedlam Theatre, Center for Community Progress, the City of Carlsbad, CA, theÂ City of Minneapolis, Community Partnership for Arts and Culture (CPAC), Hennepin Theatre Trust, Hivos, the Hong Kong Institute of Contemporary Culture, LINC, Lincoln Institute of Land Policy, LISC, Markusen Economic Research, Mt.
 Auburn Associates, NeighborWorks America, New England Foundation for the Arts, Pillsbury House + Theatre, the University of Houston, Slover Linett Audience Research Inc, Southwest Minnesota Housing Partnership, the University of Michigan Stamps School of Art and Design, the Urban Institute and WaterFire Providence.